Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Conclusions

 \section{Conclusions}

+The contribution to the EGRB anisotropy arising from the now resolved point sources in the 2FGL and 1FHL detected above 5~GeV and lying outside of the mask employed by \citet[][which removed the galactic plane and all 1FGL point sources]{Fermi_aniso} is sufficient to fully explain the reported values at these energies, where BL Lac objects dominate the resolved extragalactic gamma-ray sky and the EGRB anisotropy has proved most constraining.
+This would imply that there cannot be any significant contribution from sources that fall just below the 2FGL and 1FHL detection thresholds, a conclusion belied by the absence of any evidence of spectral evolution with source flux.
+Thus, the unmasked 1FHL and 2FGL sources are in tension with the reported values of the anisotropy based on removing the 1FGL point sources.

-Estimates of the EGRB anisotropy resulting from the now resolved point sources in the 2FGL and 1FHL alone significantly exceed the reported measurements above 5~GeV in \citet{Fermi_aniso}, where the BL Lacs dominate the resolved extragalactic gamma-ray sky and the EGRB anisotropy proved most constraining.
-This represents a purely empirical estimate of the anisotropy associated with the known point source population.
-In particular, we do not appeal to a parametrized source distribution, and hence our estimate represents the most conservative lower limit possible to the EGRB anisotropy.
-Given 2FGL and the EGRB anisotropy observations are largely coincident, reconciling the apparent disparity between the estimates presented here and that of \citet{Fermi_aniso} of the EGRB anisotropy is difficult.
-For estimates that make reasonable assumptions regarding the high-energy fluxes of 2FGL sources, the discrepancy above 10.4~GeV ranges from 2.6$\sigma$ (direct) to 5.2$\sigma$ (statistical, no Eddington bias), with the 2FGL contribution alone exceeding that reported in \citet{Fermi_aniso} by a factor of $2.6$ to $4.6$, respectively.
+Estimates of the EGRB anisotropy which employ the full 2FGL, extrapolating the flux contributions at all energy ranges via an empirically vetted band correction, significantly exceed the reported 1FGL-based measurements above 5~GeV.
+This represents a purely empirical estimate of the anisotropy associated with the known point-source population.
+In particular, we do not appeal to a parameterized source distribution, and hence our estimate represents a conservative lower limit on the EGRB anisotropy.
+Given that the 2FGL and the EGRB anisotropy observations are largely coincident, reconciling the apparent disparity between the estimates presented here and those reported in \citet{Fermi_aniso} is difficult.
+For estimates that make reasonable assumptions regarding the high-energy fluxes of 2FGL sources, the discrepancy above 10.4~GeV ranges from 2.6$\sigma$ (direct) to 5.2$\sigma$ (statistical, no Eddington bias), with the 2FGL contribution alone exceeding that reported in \citet{Fermi_aniso} by a factor of $2.6$--$4.6$, respectively.